Official Page for CdA LODD Massed Bands

 Important Details:

-I am aiming to have an evening practice the night before the event that includes tuning and marching practice.
 I am expecting a large turnout, so we will need to be focused and efficient.

-To that end, please refrain from warming up on your own.
+Refrain from warming up on your own.
 We will warm up as a group, and I have a team of official Tuners that will adjust drones and listen for and fix chanter issues.

 Do not re-tune yourself once you have been tuned as part of the massed band.
 If something sounds off, ask one of the Tuners to take a listen and check.

-Please bring the following to practices:
+Bring the following to practice:

 1. a water bottle